 You’re probably thinking, “I’ve opened hundreds of bottles before, what’s the big deal?”
-Well, we’re here to tell you that not all wine openers are created equal.
-Some might open bottles in a synch, others might fit in your pocket for travel – there are many different types of openers and we’re to help you find the best one for you.
+Well, we’re here to tell you that not all corkscrews and wine openers are created equal.
+Some might open bottles in a cinch, others might fit in your pocket for travel – there are many different types of openers and we’re to help you find the best one for you.

 For the traveler, oenophile

 A Waiter’s Corkscrew is probably the most common corkscrew you’ll find.
 It’s what’s used at restaurants and can be impressive among friends.
-They’re great for quick cork removal — but more importantly, they’re the most compact option.
-This kind of corkscrew portable, doesn’t take up space in a drawer and gets the job down.
+They’re great for quick cork removal—but more importantly, they’re the most compact option.
+This kind of corkscrew is portable, doesn’t take up space in a drawer and gets the job down.
 Within the Waiter’s Corkscrew world, there are two kinds: double lever and single lever.
 The difference is that the double lever provides an extra bit of leverage so you’re pulling less on the cork to come out.
 This is especially helpful if the cork is longer (yes, not all corks are the same).
-Bonus that these both have foil cutters.
+Bonus: these both have foil cutters.

 For the classic